Let’s face it, science for kids is all about hands-on science experiments, investigations, and fun. Science for teachers is quite another story.

 The Ultimate Forces Unit Plan

-Because we know how hard it is to plan a comprehensive science unit, we have created the ultimate Push and Pull Unit Plan for Year 4.
+Because we know how hard it is to plan a comprehensive science unit, we have created the ultimate Push and Pull Unit Plan.

-This Physical Sciences unit investigates contact and non-contact forces and what’s more, it is curriculum-aligned.
-Most importantly, it includes eight fun and engaging lessons plans, science experiments, teaching presentations, an assessment task and all the teaching resources that you need.
+This Force, Motion, and Energy science unit investigates contact and non-contact forces and what’s more, it is curriculum-aligned.
+Most importantly, it includes seven fun and engaging lessons plans, science experiments, teaching presentations, and assessment task and all the teaching resources that you need.

 - different types of force